genenetwork/gn-docs/blog/2021/proteome/Wang_WIlliams_Rat_Brain_Proteome_For_Blog.md

 > blinking.
 Anyone who read Roger J. Williams\'s *Biochemical
 > Individuality* when it came out in 1956 should have known better
 > (***https://en.wikipedia.org/wiki/Roger_J._Williams***).
 My excuse
-> is that I was four years old, but James Shannon was 52 years old.
+> is that I was four years old, Elias Zerhouni was 5 years old, Francis Collins was 6 years old.
-> Elias Zerhouni was 5 years old, Francis Collins was 6 years old, and
+> Eric Lander was about -9 months old.
-> Eric Lander was about --9 months old.
-But it is now 2021 and in this
+> But James Shannon was 52 years old.
+It is now 2021 and in this
 > glorious \"post-genomics\" era of highly accurate personalized health
-> care and prevention (not) we should grow up and embrace the diversity
+> care and prevention (NOT) we should grow up and embrace the diversity
-> and complexity of living systems. *Necessary and sufficient*---only in
+> and complexity of living systems. *Necessary and sufficient*--only in
 > your reductive dreams.
-Want more of this: see *Herding Cats---the
+Want more of this: see *Herding Cats--the
 > Sociology of Data Integration*, 2009: PMID: 20228863
 > https://doi.org/10.3389/neuro.01.016.2009

 Many of you have given talks with a hierarchy of traits.
-I remember a lovely talk that Nora Volkow gave to the Human Brain Project teams in about 2005---from gene variants at the bottom to variable outcome measures at the top---susceptible vs resistant, fast vs slow metabolizer, will relapse, won\'t replase.
+I remember a lovely talk that Nora Volkow gave to the Human Brain Project teams in about 2005--from gene variants at the bottom to variable outcome measures at the top--susceptible vs resistant, fast vs slow metabolizer, will relapse, won\'t replase.
 I would say we have made only modest progress at true holistic integration, and few biomedical researcher know much about causal quantitative modeling.
 We absolutely